-For the purpose of this policy an "adult" is any individual aged 18 and over or any individual under
+For the purpose of this policy an "adult" is any individual aged 18 and over or any individual under the age of 18 years old but who is in a 'position of trust'.

 Definition of Child Abuse

 Child abuse is the act or omission that harms a child or young person.